 Why disable automatic thumbnail generation?

-The image above shows that after setting the backend to generate medium and large thumbnails, only one 150-pixel thumbnail and one 768-pixel large image (used as the post header image) were generated.
-In reality, the original image was only 4KB, but after generation, it skyrocketed to 60KB.
-Therefore, WordPress's automatic thumbnail cropping and generation feature is quite redundant.
-Apart from wasting space and traffic, it has no other practical significance.
-This is why Naiba chooses to disable WordPress automatic thumbnail generation.Disable WordPress Automatic Thumbnail Generation - Code Version
+The image above shows that after setting the backend to generate medium and large thumbnails, only one 150-pixel thumbnail and one 768-pixel large image (used as a post header image) were generated.
+The original image was only 4KB, but after generation, it ballooned to 60KB.
+Therefore, WordPress's automatic thumbnail cropping feature is quite redundant.
+Apart from wasting space and bandwidth, it serves no practical purpose.
+This is why Naiba chooses to disable WordPress automatic thumbnail generation.Code Method to Disable WordPress Automatic Thumbnail Generation

 Step 2: Enter WordPress God Mode (the all-settings options page) http://your-domain/wp-admin/options.php Search for medium_large_size_w and change it to 0.
-Step 3: Search the theme's functions.php file to see if there is any code specifically setting thumbnails (use the keyboard shortcut CTRL + F in the code box).
+Step 3: Search your theme's functions.php file to see if there is any code specifically setting thumbnails (use the keyboard shortcut CTRL + F in the code box).

 $disabled_sizes = array(